Planning a Learning Episode

 I like to use PowerPoint’s Slide Sorter view to move slides around quickly.
 Colour-coding slides or adding a symbol or a code can help teachers and students realise exactly where they are in the Learning Episode, hence improving buy-in.

 I always advise planning follow-up questions in advance, so we will unlikely need every slide.
-Also, we must be prepared to move away from the PowerPoint if the data gathered from students suggests they need some bespoke intervention.
+Crucially, we must be prepared to move away from the PowerPoint if the data gathered from students suggests they need some bespoke intervention.

 What does this look like in the classroom?